junxit/us-congress-code/title-02/chapter-2/sec-28c.md

 ### Change of Name

 “Director of the Government Publishing Office” substituted for “Public Printer” in subsecs. (a) and (c) on authority of section 1301(d) of Pub.
 L. 113–235, set out as a note under section 301 of Title 44, Public Printing and Documents.
+Substitution was also made in section catchline that had been supplied editorially.